Nebula-Consulting/nebula-core/README.md

 Or you just might want to build from the source with no namespace.

 In that case, use the [nebula-triggers/](nebula-triggers) directory.
 This is a symbolic link, that pulls in just what you need to run the trigger framework.
+Note that if you're on Windows, you need to tick a checkbox when you install Git to make this work (see https://github.community/t/git-bash-symbolic-links-on-windows/522/4).

 So, for example, if you have checked out the entire repository, you should be able to run the following commands successfully to put just the triggers in a scratch org, as source: